amir-amirov/java-news-feed-bot/README.markdown

 # Go News Feed Bot

 The project is written in **Java**.
 It consists of two workers: **Fetcher** and **Publisher**.
 The first one fetches news articles from **RSS feeds** and stores them in a **PostgreSQL** database.
 The second one delivers articles to users posting them in the Telegram channel ([@javanewsfrombot](https://t.me/javanewsfrombot)).
 This is done by connecting to Telegram bot which is an admin in the channel.
 Apart from that, before posting the article is summarized using **OpenAI API**.
-The project follows SOLID principles and uses dependency injection for maintainability and testability.
 It is containerized using Docker and Docker Compose for easy deployment.
 An instance of **AWS EC2** was created to host the project.

 ## Tech Stack